brn/rxx/docs/basics/create_store.md

 ## Create Store.

-react-mvi has store layer that has state of application.
+rxx has store layer that has state of application.
-Usually store class is called by react-mvi auto when you render `Provider` component.
+Usually store class is called by rxx auto when you render `Provider` component.

 ### Implements Store